skycubeuk/PHPFitbitExport/README.md

 * Once you have the token.json the webserver is no longer needed.
 * Edit the config.php file in the root directory of this project adding your Client ID, Client Secret, callback URL and the date you want to start the backup.
 * Run backup.php via the command line your files will be exported to the backup folder.
 Fitbit allows 150 API calls per hour; there are 11 calls per day of data, a full year worth of data will take just over 26 hours 46 min to back up.
+* If the export fails for any reason, check the log file for the date of the last file written, update the config to start at that point and run again.

 ## Contributing